 They bundle up the rushes for a boat

 And try across the deepest place to float:

 In these lines, the boys try to create a raft from ‘rushes’, a type of waterside plant.
 They drag the raft to the ‘deepest place’ and try to ‘float’.
 Here, Clare is exploring the different ways the boys are having fun.
 The floating on the raft now becomes the main form of entertainment for the boys.
 This is perhaps Clare’s method of showing that the boys have overcome their fears.
 Indeed, they have become used to the water and are now looking for new challenges.

 The decision to try in the ‘deepest place’ also relates to the sense of adventure the boys have.
 Now having conquered their fear of the water, they seek a harder task.
 They decide to test their raft in the place that will be most exciting.
 This is typical considering the atmosphere and depiction we have been given of the boys so far.

 ‘Beneath the willow trees’ relates back to the ‘shade’ of line 4.
 This harmonic convergence between human and nature is beautiful to Clare.
 The boys are surrounded by nature and are enjoying the presence.
 The willow trees are oddly solid against the continual reference to ‘water’.

-The freedom of ‘float’ again cements the poems lighthearted and carefree tone.
+The freedom of ‘float’ again cements the poem’s lighthearted and carefree tone.
 The complete tranquility of floating in the pond on this Sunday morning is beautiful to Clare.
-The freedom of youth is a concept which is examined within Sunday Dip.
+The freedom of youth is a concept that is examined within Sunday Dip.